 How do we know a student is ready to mainstream?

-The first sign of a student's readiness is consistent, proficient demonstration of The Joy School’s Keys to Success, as seen above.
+One of the first signs of a student's readiness to transition is consistent, proficient demonstration of The Joy School’s Keys to Success, as shown above.
 The Keys to Success are integrated into everything we do at The Joy School, and help kids both inside and outside of the classroom.

-Finally, we monitor student growth through required diagnostic testing which is updated every three years, annual standardized testing every spring and teacher reports each semester.
+Finally, we monitor student growth through teacher reports each semester, annual standardized testing every spring, and required diagnostic testing every three years.
 This allows us to ensure the student’s skills match the expectations of his or her future school.

 What happens when it is time to mainstream?

-When a student is ready to transition, the beauty is they are usually the ones to know first.
-The Transition Coordinator works with the entire family to find the most appropriate school based on the student’s and parent’s needs.
-The fact that our students consistently prove to be academically and socially successful in a variety of public and private schools is a testament to the preparation they receive at The Joy School.
-A student who is ready to spread their wings and soar into a new successful journey is what truly puts the "joy" in The Joy School.
-However, even after a student has transitioned out, the Transition Coordinator continues to offer parental support.
-We like to say, once you’re at The Joy School, you are a part of our family forever.
+When a student is ready to transition, the beauty is they are usually the first ones to know.
+The Transition Coordinator then works with the family to find the most appropriate school based on both the student’s and parent’s needs.
+Our students’ consistent academic and social success in a variety of public and private schools is a testament to the preparation they receive at The Joy School.
+A student who is ready to spread their wings and soar into a new journey is what truly puts the "joy" in The Joy School.
+And even after a student has transitioned out, the Transition Coordinator continues to offer familial support.
+We like to say once you’re at The Joy School, you are a part of our family forever.

 If you want to know more, please contact Andrea Dorr, Transition Coordinator.